Sotloff beheading: Murdered reporter's family speaks

 Speaking at a press conference in Florida, Sotloff family spokesman Barak Barfi said that Steven "wanted to give voice to those who had none".

 He said that Mr Sotloff "was no war junkie and did not want to be a modern-day Lawrence of Arabia".

 "From the Libyan doctor in Misrata who struggled to provide psychological services to children ravaged by war, to the Syrian plumber who risked his life by crossing regime lines to purchase medicine, their story was Steve's story.
 He ultimately sacrificed his life to bring their story to the world," Mr Barfi said.

 "Today we grieve but we will emerge stronger.
 We will not allow our enemies to hold us hostage with the sole weapon they possess: Fear."

 Mr Barfi said that Steven Sotloff was "torn between two poles" - his love of home life and his passion for the Arab world.

 He said that the Sotloff family's prayers went out to the family of Jim Foley - another American journalist who was similarly killed last month.

 "Like Steve he suffered but his jailors never broke him.
-He was an inspiration to others held in prison."'Degrade and destroy'
+He was an inspiration to others held in prison."

 The tribute to Mr Sotloff came after President Barack Obama vowed that the US would not be intimidated following the release of a video tape of his murder by Islamic State (IS) militants.